jackhale98/TDT/docs/capa.md

 # TDT CAPA Entity (Corrective and Preventive Action)

-This document describes the CAPA entity type in TDT (Tessera Engineering Toolkit).
+This document describes the CAPA entity type in TDT (Tessera Design Toolkit).

 ## Overview